mxr612/Notes/BSc(Hons) Psychology/PSYC10460 Applying Psychology to Wicked Problems/PSYC10460 Week 1 Lecture 1.md

 ---
-Course: PSYC10460 Applying Psychology to Wicked Problems
+UoM: PSYC10460 Applying Psychology to Wicked Problems
 ---

 ## Welcome to the unit